Marisa Winkelhausen

 Marisa Winkelhausen (born 3 June 1988) is a Swiss curler from Bern.
-She currently is the alternate for the Silvana Tirinzoni rink.
+She is the former second for the Alina Pätz rink and with this rink won the 2015 World Women's Curling Championship.

 Career

 As a junior curler, Winkelhausen played in the 2008 and 2009 World Junior Curling Championships.
 In 2008, she was the third on the Swiss team, skipped by Michèle Jäggi that finished in 6th place.
 And the 2009 World Juniors, Winkelhausen threw fourth stones for the Swiss team that was skipped my Martina Baumann.
 That team would win a bronze medal at the event.

 Winkelhausen was the alternate on the Swiss team (skipped by Binia Feltscher-Beeli) at the 2010 Ford World Women's Curling Championship, finishing 10th.

 In 2010, Winkelhausen re-joined the Jäggi rink at third, playing on that team until 2014.
 During this period, they won three World Curling Tour (WCT) events, the 2011 Kamloops Crown of Curling, the 2012 International Bernese Ladies Cup and the 2012 International ZO Women's Tournament.
 They played in their first Grand Slam event at the 2012 Curlers Corner Autumn Gold Curling Classic.
 They also played in the 2012 Colonial Square Ladies Classic, where they lost in the quarterfinals, the 2012 ROGERS Masters of Curling, the 2013 Players' Championship, the 2013 Curlers Corner Autumn Gold Curling Classic (losing in the quarterfinals), the 2013 Manitoba Liquor & Lotteries Women's Classic (quarterfinals), and the 2013 Colonial Square Ladies Classic, where they lost in the finals to Jennifer Jones.

 While a student at the Swiss North-West University of Applied Sciences, Winkelhausen won a bronze medal at the 2013 Winter Universiade.
 She played third on the team, which was skipped by Jäggi.